pingcap/blog/how-pinterest-reduced-costs-and-improved-data-consistency-with-newsql-database.md

 ## Evolution of Pinterest online storage

 * In 2012, we introduced sharded MySQL into Pinterest's tech stack.
 We used it to store the core data models including pins, boards, and users.
-* In 2013, we introduced HBase as Pinterest’s first NoSQL database system.
+* In 2013, we introduced HBase as Pinterest's first NoSQL database system.
 Since then, HBase has been very popular, and it has been serving many of our critical services.
 Based on HBase, we’ve built a columnar data store, a graph service, and a number of other applications.
 * In 2015, we introduced RocksDB as a high performance C++ based storage engine.
 It powers our key-value (KV) store and machine learning serving applications.
 * In 2017, customers wanted us to add more features to our NoSQL databases—for example, distributed transactions.
 NoSQL users asked for secondary indexing.
 We built a number of middle layer systems to meet these requests.
 * In 2021, we’re again seeing many use cases that require a sweet spot between SQL and NoSQL.
 Users want NoSQL kind of scalability but they also want to enjoy SQL-like features.
 This leads us to think: will a distributed SQL database be a promising technology for our next-generation storage service?